jordanvolz/lolpop/docs/src/introduction.md

 lolpop run workflow MyRunner --config-file /path/to/dev.yaml
 ```

-If you're interested in building our your own workflows, it's a good idea to look into some of the provided [examples](examples.md) and also looking into the [extensiblity framework](extensions.md)
+If you're interested in building out your own workflows, it's a good idea to look into some of the provided [examples](examples.md) and also look into the [extensiblity framework](extensions.md)

 ## Why lolpop?

 We've long felt that the ML ecosystem lacked a tool to act as the glue between all the various things that one needs to do in order to successfully execute a production use cases. lolpop is an attempt to bridge that gap -- to be that glue.
-For more information regarding the inspriation behind lolpop, please read our launch [blog](https://medium.com/@jordan_volz/introducing-lolpop).
+For more information regarding the inspiration behind lolpop, please read our launch [blog](https://medium.com/@jordan_volz/introducing-lolpop).

 ## What is lolpop *not*?
-Sometimes it's helpful to understand what a tool is not, in order to fully understand what it is.
-A *'software engineering framework for machine learning workflows'* can be a little obtuse, so it might be helpful to understand the following:
+Sometimes it's helpful to understand what a tool is not in order to fully understand what it is.
+The description *'software engineering framework for machine learning workflows'* can be a little obtuse, so it might be helpful to understand the following:

-1. **lolpop is not an orchestraton tool**.
+1. **lolpop is not an orchestration tool**.
 In fact, you should probably use an orchestrator to run code you create with lolpop.
 You should easily be able to integrate your orchestration tool of choice with lolpop.

 2. **lolpop is not a pipelining tool**.
-There's several good pipeling tools out there and you even might want to use them with lolpop.
+There's several good pipelining tools out there and you even might want to use them with lolpop.
 For example, we have an example of using [metaflow](integrations/metaflow_offline_train.py) with lolpop, for those who are so inclined.

 3. **lolpop is not a metadata tracker, training platform, experiment tacker, etc.** We think you should have and use those if you want to. lolpop will be happy to have those as components and let you build them into your workflows.